 Along with the launch of the ADAX CEX, the team also implemented a launchpad for new CNT projects.
 It is open to all Cardano projects, and ADAX does not charge for listing.
 There are also no withdrawal and deposit fees.
 It only has a 7.5% commission based on raised funds.

-Plus, ADAX holders that have staked 1000 ADAX or more for a period of 3 to 6 months will receive certain rewards.
+Plus, ADAX holders that have staked 1000 ADAX or more for 3 to 6 months will receive certain rewards.
 These include early access to certain IDO public sales and a 5-10% discount on the general sale price of tokens.

 The launchpad has already held a public sale for Cardano’s first interest-free stablecoin, AUSD.
-The ADADAO team held the sale on 12th February, and it sold over 4 million tokens.
+The ADADAO team held the sale on 12th February, selling over 4 million tokens.

 Finally, the launchpad has hosted two other sales for the RAD and FLICKTO tokens with similar success.

 The ADAX platform has effectively started partnerships with other blockchain projects.
-Their goal is to expand its development scope and ability to implement new features.
-This makes their strategic partnerships an invaluable aspect of the platform’s growth potential.
+Their goal is to expand their development scope and ability to implement new features.
+This makes their strategic partnerships invaluable to the platform’s growth potential.

 Recently, the ADAX crypto team signed a partnership with World Mobile.
-This project aims to decentralize telecommunications.
+This project aims to decentralise telecommunications.
 Providers and customers use the WMT token to transact on the network.
-ADAX will provide WMT with access to the platform’s liquidity pools, and there is space for more collaboration in the future.
+ADAX will provide WMT access to the platform’s liquidity pools, and there is space for more collaboration.

 ADAX’s partnership with CHARLI3 will bring oracle data regarding asset prices to the ADAX DEX.
-CHARLI3 is a Cardano oracle using smart contracts to decentralize off-chain data.
+CHARLI3 is a Cardano oracle using smart contracts to decentralise off-chain data.

 In summary, the ADAX crypto and exchange still has a long way to go before it can call itself a Uniswap rival.
-Currently, it has the basic features needed for a decentralized exchange and DeFi hub.
+It has the basic features needed for a decentralised exchange and DeFi hub.
 Users can trade CNTs without an intermediary.
 Its launchpad allows ADAX holders to easily support new Cardano DeFi projects.